arjaz/lecture-notificator/Readme.md

 # Lecture Notificator

 ## Description
-I generally miss all my lectures, so I decided to write a Telegram bot to remind my of them.
+I generally miss all my lectures, so I decided to write a Telegram bot to remind me of them.

 ## Features
   * TODO: Registering yourself as a member of a group